-Holistic dog health is often confused with homeopathic dog health.
-Homeopathic remedies are all about stimulating the body's natural healing response with the use of plants, minerals, animal substances and other natural treatments.
+Homeopathic remedies are all about stimulating the body's natural healing response using plants, minerals, animal substances, and other natural treatments.

 Veterinarians that practice holistic dog health look at the canine's overall health – not just a few symptoms – and use both traditional and alternative treatments.